-- To accelerate the uptake of the CO knowledge base and facilitate democratization and significant scaling and replication of CO and citizen science for future environmental challenges (Objective 1) - To synchronize the results and outcomes from the WP2 Community of Practice (CoP) activities and employ this network for designing the WeObserve WP3 toolkits for extension of geographic knowledge (Objective 2) - To identify pathways for infrastructuring and delivering toolkits which drive citizen observatories into mainstream science to support the added value of CO's (Objective 3)
+- To accelerate the uptake of the CO knowledge base and facilitate democratization and significant scaling and replication of CO and citizen science for future environmental challenges (Objective 1) - To synchronize the results and outcomes from the WP2 Community of Practice (CoP) activities and employ this network for designing the WeObserve WP3 toolkits for extension of geographic knowledge (Objective 2) - To identify pathways for infrastructuring and delivering toolkits which drive citizen observatories into mainstream science to support the added value of a CO (Objective 3)

-Infrastructuring is a term which has helped to define development in technology that is both socially engaging and also can be used by those not included in the original design process (LeDantec & DiSalvo, 2013).
+Infrastructuring is a term which has helped to define development in technology that is both socially engaging and can be used by those not included in the original design process (LeDantec & DiSalvo, 2013).
 Others have described it as way to capitalize on skills and relationships within a community that allows innovation to flourish (Björgvinsson et al. 2010).
 In the context of WeObserve, we understand infrastructuring as a way for COs to increase citizen engagement in all aspects of earth observation including (in-situ) data collection, data observation, data use and decision making.

 We focus on how to enable sustainable interventions at a large scale.
 This approach to infrastructuring would support communities to deliver sustained activity in citizen observation.
 The resources required for this development are drawn from lessons learned from the WeObserve consortium and the CoPs which have been organized by WeObserve partners.
-The

-WeObserve consortium employs the Wenger et al. (2002) definition of "communities of practice", which is 'groups of people who share a concern, a set of problems, or a passion about a topic, and who deepen their knowledge and expertise in this area by interacting on an ongoing basis' (p.4).
+The WeObserve consortium employs the Wenger et al. (2002, pg.
+4) definition of "communities of practice", which is 'groups of people who share a concern, a set of problems, or a passion about a topic, and who deepen their knowledge and expertise in this area by interacting on an ongoing basis' (cited in D2.2 Detailed Terms of Reference and Guideline for WeObserve Communities of Practice (Wehn & Velzeboer, 2018, pg.
+9)).

-This report considers how to infrastructure with specific replicable toolkits for individuals, groups, agencies and COs to devise, promote, and evaluate their own campaigns.
-It explores how we lay the groundwork for this, and what short- and long-terms actions can be set in place to achieve this.
+This report considers how to infrastructure with specific replicable toolkits for individuals, groups, agencies and COs to devise, promote, and evaluate their own citizen observatory campaigns.
+It explores how we lay the groundwork for this, and what short- and long-term actions can be set in place to achieve this.